dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 - [x] Download and install [Node.js](https://nodejs.org/en).

-Then, to download the template project, first create a new, empty directory, then download the project template using the commands:
+Then, to download the template project, first create a new directory, then download the project template using the commands:

 ```
 mkdir react-project